IntentArchitect/Intent.Modules/Modules/Intent.Modules.Common.CSharp/README.md

         }
     ```

-- **New line** :
+- **Default** :

-    If there are multiple parameters, they will always be generated to span multiple lines, with the first parameter on a new line:
+    If there are multiple parameters, if the line length exceeds a certain value, will each parameter be output on a new line, except for the first parameter:

     ``` csharp